Franco-Flemish double-manual harpsichord,

 with oil paintings on top of the gold, a process known in the eighteenth century as ‘vernis

-the paintings and on the spine are attributed to Christophe Huet, Paris, 1750.
+and the decorations around the paintings and also those on the spine, have all been attributed to François Boucher, Paris, 1750.

 gilded.
 The height of the stand is